UTS-eResearch/ro-crate-excel/README.md

   -z   --zip                       Zip the bagged ro-crate (only works with --bag -j   --JSON                      Use the ro-crate-metafata.json file rather than ro-crate-metadata.xslx -p   --partOf [partOf]           This is part of another RO-Crate, supply the ro-crate-metadata.jsonld path.
-  -d,  --depth [depth]             Maximum depth to recurse into directories looking for or creating CATALOG_.xlsx file -r,  --recurse                   Recurse into directories looking for or creating CATALOG_.xslx files -c,  --cratescript [cratesript]  URL of Crate-script directory -m,  --maxfiles [maxfiles]       Maximum number of files to itemise per directory (default is undefined) -u, --url [distro]               Distribution URL
+  -d,  --depth [depth]             Maximum depth to recurse into directories looking for files -r,  --recurse                   Recurse into directories looking for files -c,  --cratescript [cratesript]  URL of Crate-script directory -m,  --maxfiles [maxfiles]       Maximum number of files to itemise per directory (default is undefined) -u, --url [distro]               Distribution URL